10.30am: Tea, talk and stories

 Many of our libraries are open longer thanks to new Open Access technology.
 This enables registered users to access the library outside staffed hours.

 To find out more, including how to book an induction session and sign up, visit www.southglos.gov.uk/openaccess.

 During Open Access times signed up members can:

-In addition, the mobile library will cease to operate and Chipping Sodbury will continue run only by volunteers.
+In addition, the mobile library has ceased to operate and Chipping Sodbury is run only by volunteers.

-There will also be some community collections, run by volunteers – Marshfield (information here) which is already operational; St Michael’s Church in Stoke Gifford (starting 10 October) and Almondsbury, Severn Beach and Pilning mobile service (provided by N Somerset Mobile Library and starting 19 October)).
+There will also be some community collections, run by volunteers – Marshfield (information here) which is already operational; St Michael’s Church in Stoke Gifford and Almondsbury, Severn Beach and Pilning mobile service (provided by N Somerset Mobile Library)).